denten-books/plain-text/2-device.md

 for reading to ultimately leave an appropriate impression [*tupōn*] on the reader's mental state.
 For understanding to take place, writing must produce "true" feelings and appetites, in the words of Descartes.
 But what is true, appropriate, or proper?
-What does it mean to properly internalize an inscription?---that is the profound mystery always present even in the most mundane acts of reading and writing.
+What does it mean to properly internalize or ingest an inscription?---that is the profound mystery always present even in the most mundane acts of reading and writing.

 Turing's machine must be understood first in the general context of this